Fatal Shooting Sparks New Debate About Florida Stand Your Ground Law Changes

 He says Stand Your Ground disproportionately comes into play in cases where young black men are killed.

-“The similarities are that Drejka and Trayvon’s murderer were the initial aggressors,” Crump tells TIME.
+“The similarities are that Drejka and Trayvon’s murderer were the initial aggressors,” Crump says.
 “Zimmerman pursued Trayvon, initiated the confrontation and killed him then claimed it was self defense.
 Drejka confronted [McGlockton’s girlfriend] Ms. Jacobs but then he claims self defense.
 If you’re in fear for life why would you initiate confrontation?”

 Crump says McGlockton’s family deserves justice.

-“The killer killed an unarmed black person,” he told TIME.
+“The killer killed an unarmed black person,” he says.
 “We should charge this wannabe racist cop with the same thing he would have charged McGlockton with if he pulled the trigger.”

 On Tuesday, McGlockton’s family attorney Michele Raynor released a statement asking the community to pressure the State Attorney’s office to charge Drejka.